fivetran/dbt_fivetran_log/README.md

 ## Configuration
 ### Accessing your destinations
 First, you'll need to ensure that dbt can access your destination(s) by providing the appropriate credentials in your `~/.dbt/profiles.yml` file.
-Different types of warehouses may require different profile setups, all of which are laid out in the dbt docs [here](https://docs.getdbt.com/docs/supported-databases).
+Different destinations may require different profile setups.
+Learn how to set up your destination's profile in [dbt's supported databases documentation](https://docs.getdbt.com/docs/supported-databases).

-Note: If you are using multiple BigQuery databases, you'll need to use the oauth authentication method instead of service accounts.
-Both methods are included in [dbt docs](https://docs.getdbt.com/reference/warehouse-profiles/bigquery-profile).
+> Note: If you are using multiple BigQuery databases, you must use the OAuth authentication method instead of service accounts.
+Both methods are included in [dbt's BigQuery profile documentation](https://docs.getdbt.com/reference/warehouse-profiles/bigquery-profile).

 ### Using a single destination
-If you are only looking at data from one destination, you'll just need to declare one source in `src_fivetran_log.yml`.
+If you are only looking at data from one destination, you only need to declare one source in `src_fivetran_log.yml`.

 We've included a largely complete template of a source, in which you only need to input the source `database` and `schema`.
-This source template includes freshness tests and, most importantly, table declarations, complete with descriptions and tests.
+This source template includes freshness tests and table declarations, complete with descriptions and tests.
 You **must** include these table declarations in your source for the package to function.

 ### Using multiple destinations
-Because the Fivetran Log connector exists at the *destination* level, you will need to declare each destination's log connector as a separate source in `src_fivetran_log.yml`.
+Because the Fivetran Log Connector exists at the *destination* level, you need to declare each destination's log connector as a separate source in `src_fivetran_log.yml`.

-Moreover, the package's method of unioning data **requires that you declare all tables in each source**.
+Because of the way the Fivetran Log Connector dbt package unions data, you **must declare all tables in each source**.
 However, because each source's schema is indentical in table structure, you can use [yaml anchors](https://support.atlassian.com/bitbucket-cloud/docs/yaml-anchors/) to avoid duplicating this code.
-This way, you'll only need to provide the table structure in the first source, which we have already written out (with table documentation and tests) in `src_fivetran_log.yml`.
-Then, for any subsequent sources, you can simply point to the anchored table structure.
+This way, you only need to provide the table structure in the first source, which we have already written out (with table documentation and tests) in `src_fivetran_log.yml`.
+For any subsequent sources, you can simply point to the anchored table structure.

-See exactly how to do so in the example configuration of two sources below:
+See how to use yaml anchors in the example configuration of two sources below:

 ```yml
 # src_fivetran_log.yml